tea2x/quantum-purse-vercel/README.md

 - Multiple encrypted SPHINCS+ key pairs
 ```

+## Minimal quantum-safe cell capacity
+To be quantum resistant, you'll need a bigger lock, thus a bigger cell.
+QuantumPurse addresses requires at least 73CKB each as minimum capacity.

 ## Wallet recovery

 When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
 The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).
 At that point, the total number of recovered wallets will be equal to the highest index of a non-empty wallet.